 This includes others who are more vulnerable to serious flu illness, like children and senior citizens.
 By vaccinating yourself, you are less likely to transmit influenza to others.
 This means you are not only keeping yourself healthy but the ones you care about most!

-We at TMB recommend that you receive a flu shot each year.
 For more information on the benefits of the flu shot, please visit our website or your local TMB clinic.